MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/clustering-module-examples/index.md

 ---
 title: "Clustering Module Examples | Microsoft Docs"
-description: "Describes the Clustering module and provides a list of examples of the Clustering module and a list of additional references." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "Describes the Clustering module and with a list of examples of the Clustering module and related topics." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""